Credit: Greenpeace Thailand

 According to the latest resolution yesterday, the committee,20:4, voted against the revocation of the ban, citing the ban was just freshly imposed and in effect on June 1, while the court case is still with the Administrative Court.

-Mr. Suriya himself said during the press conference that the issue raised was the same of that already considered in the last meeting in April.
+Mr. Suriya himself said during the press conference that the issue raised was the same as that already considered in the last meeting in April.
 In addition, there are sufficient reasons to back up the committee’s decisions since the last meeting that the chemicals are hazardous to people’s health, while many countries have also banned them already.

 “At this point, this is final,” he said.